Sunday 1 September 2013

 Virtually all Oxonbirders finest were present.
 Not quite Trumpton with Pugh, Pugh, Barney McGrew etc but substitute, Clackers, Badger, Tezzer, The Wickster and Wreny and we were not far off.
 The track favoured by the Wryneck, being fairly narrow and the birders now into double figures, necessitated we had to sort ourselves into a formation of lines five or so across the track, one line behind the other.
 Once the Wryneck was re-located in the grass we stalked it, moving in a series of strategic grandmother's footsteps closer and closer but without flushing the Wryneck.
 It was by now mainly obscured in the long grass and often invisible or only partially on view for lengthy periods.
 Much time was spent directing people onto what was often only a shadow of a shape.
 It remained for a long time motionless behind a leaf and it was consequently very hard to direct other people onto it.
 I quote from various useless although well intentioned utterances;

-'See the leaf that is darker than the one next to it, well it's behind that but is virtually invisible' or 'It's behind the dark leaf with the yellow edge that is in front of the darker patch in the grass beside the bend in the track.
+'It's behind the dark leaf with the yellow edge that is in front of the darker patch in the grass beside the bend in the track.

 Terry took inumerable pictures of the dark patch in the grass hoping by some random chance he would record the presence of the Wryneck.

-The Wryneck immune to the convoluted conversations and hopeless directions of the assembled and over optimistic ornithological paparazzi carried on wandering through the grasses but largely invisible to most.
+The Wryneck immune to the convoluted conversations and hopeless directions of the assembled and over optimistic ornithological paparazzi carried on wandering through the grass but largely invisible to most.
 In the end we got fed up waiting as people argued about whether the dark patch in the grass really was it's head or just a piece of darker vegetation.
 It really was getting very silly.
 Toxic Bob had his huge 500m lens with him but still could not see it.
 Pete unhelpfully but jokingly enquired why he had not brought his biggest lens?
 Toxic Bob stoically ignored him.
-We decided to advance one more time.

 'Right you lot, on the word go, Oxonbirds First Foot and Tripod by the left.
 Advance' 'Wait for it Burch, wait for it, get in line'.

-We advanced and the Wryneck confronted with an array of high powered, high cost optics and cameras flew a few metres up the track but instead of scuttling into the long grass was now much more to the edge of the track in the short grass and everyone got to see all of it rather than just parts of it.
+We advanced and the Wryneck confronted with an array of high powered, high cost optics and cameras flew a few metres up the track but instead of scuttling into the long grass was now much more to the edge of the track in the shorter grass and everyone got to see all of it rather than just parts of it.
 Now fully in the open the Wryneck was appreciated by everyone in all it's glory of vermiculated grey, brown and buff plumage.
 Gasps, ooohs! and aaahs! emanated from the massed ranks.

-Camera shutters clattered away like a good day on the firing range at Otmoor.
-As always seems to happen, a commotion approached in the form of a mountain biker who chose this very moment to come hurtling down the track towards us and the object of our desire.
-Toxic Bob shouted to him.
-We all shouted to him.
-Stop!
-Stop!
-Stopstoptstop!
 The confused cyclist dismounted confronted by a massed phalanx of Oxonbirders waving and hollering at him in their anxiety.
 This should not be happening on a sunny Saturday.
 He looked very confused, perplexed even, but remained where he was.
 He was big and looked fierce behind his dark glasses.
 I feared the worst.
 The Wryneck now surrounded on both sides took the easy option and flew off into a tree.
 We had one last view of it perched out in the open on a dead tree branch, head into the wind and then it flew off back into cover and we left it in peace.
-The mountain biker?
-He was in fact very amenable telling us he used to live with a twitcher so understood the lunacy that currently confronted him and he said he would get some mileage from telling his colleague he twitched a Wryneck from his mountain bike.
-Hah hah!.
-With that it was back to Terry's car and a great day out with good company came to a sunny and glorious conclusion.

 No comments: